We take a look at the rise and fall of the House of Tudor, one of Brittain’s most famous ruling families.

 To help clear things up and help you learn more about Henry VIII and the rest of the Tudor House, here are 10 facts about the Tudors you probably didn’t know.

 England Thrived Financially During Tudor Reign

-Many people like to paint the Tudors as tyrannical beasts who looked down their noses on the general public, ruled with an iron fist, and made every decision based solely on greed and self-fulfilment.
+Many people like to paint the House of Tudor as tyrannical beasts who looked down their noses on the general public, ruled with an iron fist, and made every decision based solely on greed and self-fulfillment.